Mini Egg Muffins

 • FOLLOW ME on FACEBOOK, INSTAGRAM, PINTEREST to see more kid-friendly food and what I’m getting up to.

-A mini egg muffin studded with colourful vegetables being held up to the camera
+A mini egg muffin stuffed with colourful vegetables being held up to the camera.

 Mini egg muffins